Phone interviews are stressful!

 The easiest and most efficient way to become a better interviewer is to prepare for the obvious questions.

-If you’ve been on multiple interviews, you’ve probably realized that many of the questions sound familiar.
+If you’ve been on multiple interviews, you’ve probably realized that many of the phone interview questions sound familiar.
 That’s because most interviews are like a Taco Bell menu: the ingredients are the same, everything’s just packaged differently.

 One company might ask you about a time you failed while another might ask you about the most valuable lesson you learned at your last job.
 Both of those questions are essentially getting at the same thing, which means we can handle them with a single answer.